focuslabllc/craft-cheat-sheet/README.md

-**Note: currently testing this as a beta through 4/24/2015.
-Post [issues](https://github.com/focuslabllc/craft-field-cheat-sheet/issues) as you find them.**

----

 # The Craft Field Cheat Sheet

 If you're like me, it's not uncommon to be working on a project and need to reference the documentation for code samples and syntax.
 Sure, text editors like Sublime Text and the like have the ability to add bundles that can auto-complete and insert code for you; but those often are out of context and you have to change around code before anything is ready and right.